 Tanuja’s strength as a leader comes from a deep understanding of the interplay between academia, industry, and the larger community, as well as an ability to understand and respond effectively to challenges and opportunities in the environment.
 An expert in strategic planning, she regularly presents to national and international audiences including corporate leadership teams on various topics including organizational strategy and leadership, future of work, millennials’ attitudes and behaviors, global strategy, women in leadership, and diversity in the workplace.
 She has published over 40 papers in peer reviewed journals and conference proceedings.
 She is the co-author of a book on electronic media titled Surfing the Rift: An Executive’s Guide to the Post Web 2.0 World.

-Tanuja has recently joined the Board of Directors of AACSB International, the most prestigious organization that accredits business schools around the world.
+Tanuja serves on the Board of Directors of AACSB International, the most prestigious organization that accredits business schools around the world.
 She is the past President of the Southwest Business Deans Association and past Chair of Women Administrators in Management Education for AACSB International.
 She co-facilitates the AACSB New Deans Seminar.
 She continues to serve as Peer Review Team Chair and Business Member for Continuous Improvement Review for several US and International Business Schools.
-She is also a member of the Continuous Improvement Review Committee for AACSB.

 In addition to her volunteer work with AASCB, Tanuja is engaged with the community in San Antonio.
 She serves on the governing boards of KLRN (Public Television in San Antonio) and the Young Women’s Leadership Academy.
 She was previously on the boards of the San Antonio World Affairs Council and the Children’s Shelter.
 She is the primary benefactor and honorary Chairperson for a rural school in India that especially focuses on educating and empowering disadvantaged and low-income boys and girls.